jrblevin/markdown-mode/README.md

     `markdown-url-compose-char`.
 Hidden URLs can be toggled using
     <kbd>C-c C-x C-l</kbd> (`markdown-toggle-hidden-urls`).

+  * `markdown-fontify-code-blocks-natively` - Whether to fontify
+     code in code blocks using the native major mode.
+This only works for fenced code blocks where the language is specified where we can automatically determine the appropriate mode to use.
+The language to mode mapping may be customized by setting the variable `markdown-code-lang-modes`.

 Additionally, the faces used for syntax highlighting can be modified to your liking by issuing <kbd>M-x customize-group RET markdown-faces</kbd>
 or by using the "Markdown Faces" link at the bottom of the mode